 What is Taizé like at Newman University Church?

-The way Taizé services are conducted at University Church is not the “best” or “right” way.
+On Tuesdays the congregation at University Church participates in prayer in the style of Taizé.
 Any group should amend their service to have more or less of the below elements so that the congregation can praise God.
 Check out our YouTube channel to watch a full Taizé service at University Church.